smcclab/smc-course/_includes/slides/learning-outcomes.md

 Upon successful completion of this course, students will be able to:

-1. Describe and apply the fundamental concepts of music computing including digital synthesis, algorithmic composition, and musical interface design.
+1. Describe and apply fundamental concepts and recent developments in sound and music computing.

-2. Demonstrate knowledge of design and performance issues around computer music interfaces.
+2. Apply collaboration skills with computer musicians through design feedback and critical self-reflection.

-3. Critically examine computer music systems and laptop ensemble performances.
+3. Critically examine computer music systems, interfaces and performances in terms of recent developments in the field.

-4. Create a computer musical instrument, composition or interactive sound artwork and present it in concert.
+4. Create a computer musical instrument, composition or interactive media work that reflects recent developments in the field.
-5. Demonstrate collaboration skills with a laptop ensemble through design feedback and critical self-reflection.